 Be cozy and dress for the occasion

 Wear comfy clothes that you don't care so much about incase they get ink smears or splats.
-Be sure I can easily access the area you wish to be tattooed, which may mean you could be in a partial state of undress.
+Be sure I can easily access the area you plan to be tattooed.
+This may mean you could be in a partial state of undress during the stencil application and the actual tattoo procedure.
 Your comfort in the process is the highest priority to me but so is my ability to properly render the tattoo on your skin.
 I do work in a private room however if you have any questions about appropriate attire please ask in advance.

 Bring headphones, a mobile device, a book....whatever suits your fancy to keep you distracted if you need to be, knowing that I will be focusing on making your permanent art.
 Consider your tattoo session a meditative safe space to contemplate yourself and your journey.
 I am happy to chat to an extent but be aware that if I am distracted your tattoo may take longer.

 Tipping all service workers is a sign of thanks for a job well done.
 The deep and vast and personal experience of receiving a tattoo is a professional exchange provided in a licensed, safe, clean, welcoming space that comes at a cost to both you, the client, and me, the artist.
 It's a piece of art that you will actually carry with you literally until the day you die.
 If you're able to tip it is greatly appreciated.
 Heartfelt handmade tokens of appreciation, cuttings from your favorite plant and baked goods are equally cherished.

 Bring ONE friend to hold your hand or run errands, but please don't bring your whole crew.
 My private room is small and I prefer to have a calm working environment in order to best focus on you.
 This is not a party, it's a moment of growth and forward movement, let's keep it a bit sacred.

 Don't drink the day of or the night before your tattoo

 Alcohol thins your blood and will literally push the ink out as we put it in.
 Save the drinks for the day after please.